 Instructions for Assembling Steak Tacos:

-In a large saute pan on medium heat add corn oil
+- In a large saute pan on medium heat add corn oil.
+Cook corn tortillas for 1 minute per side.

-Remove from pan and cover with a damp paper towel, set aside.
+- Remove from pan and cover with a damp paper towel.

-- Next bring large saute pan to high heat and sear marinated flank steak for four minutes, shut off heat and set aside.
+- Next, bring large saute pan to high heat and sear marinated flank steak for 2 minutes on each side.
+Shut off heat and set aside.
+Allow steak to rest 5 minutes.